GuideUpdated March 2026

 +

 The main differentiator is online visibility, not clinical quality.
-A therapist with a basic website and 10 Google reviews is more visible than one with 20 years of experience and no website.
+A therapist with a basic website, a complete Google Business Profile, and clear specialty pages is more visible than one with 20 years of experience and no website.
 Insurance acceptance, specialty focus, and multi-channel presence all contribute.

 Related guides